MasoomChoudhury/avatar-api/README.md

 ## Getting Started

-To use the Random Avatar API, follow these steps:
+To use the Avatar API, follow these steps:

 1. Clone the repository.
 2. Install dependencies: `npm install`.
-3. Start the server: `node app.js`.
+3. Start the server: `node avatar.js`.

 ## Usage